Police: Boston officer fatally shoots man who stabbed other officer in neck

 Officers responding to a domestic violence call at an Ingleside Street home at 6:15 p.m. found a man on the third floor landing, BPD Superintendent-In-Chief Greg Long said.
 The man stabbed one of the officers in the neck with a knife and another officer shot him, Long said.

 The man was taken to the hospital and pronounced dead, Long said.
-The stabbed officer was taken to the hospital with non-life-threatening wounds.

 Long said police recovered a knife at the home and the Suffolk County District Attorney’s Office was investigating.